rjanicek/bos/README.md

 -------------------------------------------------------------------------------
 #### bos.unlock(`dataStorePath`, `callback(error)`)
-If your application exists without calling `store.close()`, bos will try to unlock the data store files but in some cases this may not be possible.
+If your application exits without calling `store.close()`, bos will try to unlock the data store files but in some cases this may not be possible.
 Use `bos.unlock()` to manually unlock a data store.
 * `dataStorePath` Is the path and file name without extension of the data store files to unlock.
 * `callback(error)` Called when unlocking the data store files is done and receives possible error info.